esacteksab/simpl/README.md

 ### Favicon

-The site by default tries to load some missing files related to [favicon](https://developer.mozilla.org/en-US/docs/Glossary/Favicon).
+The site by default tries to load some files related to [(MDN): favicon](https://developer.mozilla.org/en-US/docs/Glossary/Favicon) that don't exist in the `static` directory of the theme.
 I use [favicon.io](https://favicon.io/) to convert an existing PNG to ico.
 They provide you with a `.zip` that contains the files you need.

 ```bash
 ls favicon_io